Home - Bookapy Book Preview

 We stretch our arms wide.
 We lean our backs parallel to the surface and begin to traverse downward.
 Gravity takes hold as we begin our descent towards the ground.
 The great fortress begins to shrink in size as we fly through the little atmosphere on the planet of Batrice.
 Even the warships shrink till they are little more than dots in the sky.

 Our journey is coming to a close as you turn yourself to look upon the ground of Batrice.
 We see nothing but the dirt and tapped mines of the surface.
 Nearby, one of the great mining dome cities of the colony comes into view.
-It is none other than New Phnom Penh, the capital of the settlement.
+It is none other than New Phnom Penh, the great capital.
 The enormous overhead dome spans a diameter of fifteen kilometers in length.
 Near it are other domes that all interconnect to it.
 Unlike the main center structure, the other domes all appear to have massive tread systems so that they can move.
 The capital is much like that of Aphadus.
 Great care is taken to ensure that the buildings are radiation-shielded.

 “So, brother,” Mizu said in a faint Japanese accent as he put his arm around his brother’s shoulder.
 A big smile appeared on his face.
 “After we get Keiko to school, you think you might be ready to meet Boupha?”